-Malcolm Tight supervises 87 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Malcolm Tight supervises 74 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 I have a broad range of research interests in the fields of higher and post-compulsory education.
 Over the years, these have included research into:

 Changing patterns of academic work; The nature of the academic experience; The history and meaning of higher education; Alternative modes of study; The postgraduate and research student experience; Mature and 'non-traditional' students; Comparative studies; Patterns of participation; The role of learning in adult life

 I previously worked at the University of Warwick, the Open University and Birkbeck College London.

 I am Editor of the leading international journal Studies in Higher Education, and of the book series International Perspectives on Higher Education Research, and also on the Editorial Boards of the Journal of Education and Work and Widening Participation and Lifelong Learning.

 Currently, there are two main research projects on which I am working, one concerning the nature of research into higher education, the other the post-war history of higher education in the United Kingdom.

 The Nature of Research into Higher Education

 For the last decade I have been undertaking a mapping of higher education research, with the aim of better understanding what has been studied and what needs to be studied more.

 The initial part of this project focused on books in print (284 in total) and specialist academic journals (406 journal articles) published during the year 2000 outside of North America.
 The analysis focused on the themes and issues researched, the methods and methodologies employed, the levels at which the research was focused, and the characteristics of the authors.
 The results were published in my 2003 book, Researching Higher Education (Maidenhead, Open University Press).